-The Entity CA shall define the information that is considered private in the Entity CPS document.
+IdenTrust shall define the information that is considered private in the Entity CPS document.

-For the Entity CA, collection of PII shall be limited to the minimum necessary to validate the identity of the subscriber.
+Collection of PII shall be limited to the minimum necessary to validate the identity of the subscriber.
 This may include attributes that correlate identity evidence to authoritative sources.
 The RA shall provide explicit notice to the subscriber regarding the purpose for collecting and maintaining a record of the PII necessary for identity proofing and the consequences for not providing the information.
 PII collected for identity proofing purposes shall not be used for any other purpose.